reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 }
 ```

-These are two completely independent state variables and Effects!
+These are two completely independent State variables and Effects!
 They happened to have the same value at the same time because you synchronized them with the same external value (whether the network is on).

 To better illustrate this, we'll need a different example.
 Consider this `Form` component: